Kealakehe High School: VEX

-Kealakehe captained winning alliance the last two years winning the 2010 Hawaii VEX Competition held at the ʻImiloa Astronomy Center and the 2011 Maui Fair VEX Competition.
-With these wins the team attended the International VEX competition at ESPN's Wide World of Sports Complex at Disney World on April 14–16, 2011 and will attend the 2012 VEX National Competition in Omaha, Nebraska as well as the 2012 VEX International Competition at Disney Land April 18–21, 2012.
-The VEX Robotics Competition (VRC) is a robotics competition utilizing the VEX robotics platform.
-VEX Robotics, Inc. contracts the non-profit Robotics Education and Competition Foundation to organize and operate the worldwide VEX Robotics Competition.
-Teams build and program a robot to complete a task revealed each year.
+Kealakehe captained winning alliance the last two years winning the 2010 Hawaii VEX Robotics Competition held at the ʻImiloa Astronomy Center and the 2011 Maui Fair VEX Competition.
+With these wins the team attended the International VEX competition at ESPN's Wide World of Sports Complex at Disney World on April 14–16, 2011 and will attended the 2012 VEX National Competition in Omaha, Nebraska as well as the 2012 VEX International Competition at Disneyland April 18–21, 2012.